cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 detection during surveillance or approaching a target unobserved.
 Energy has to be conserved where possible

-The pilot makes a \<Pilot\> check against a TN modified by current emissions and environmental conditions.
-Each mark achieved reduces the ship\'s Signal Rating (SiR) by 1 for the duration of the manoeuvre.
+The pilot makes a <Pilot> check against a TN modified by current emissions and environmental conditions.
+Each mark achieved reduces the ship's Signal Rating (SiR) by 1 for the duration of the manoeuvre.
 Success also allows for movement that could be mistaken for normal stellar drift or debris.

 #### Jump Navigation

-It may be necessary to use the ship\'s stellar projectors to gain an advantage over the enemy in a combat situation.
+It may be necessary to use the ship's stellar projectors to gain an advantage over the enemy in a combat situation.
 As the use of these devices is highly dependent on gravitational forces, the projector must be calibrated to calculate a target location, and in some cases a favourable location for portal generation must be found.
 Or it may be an emergency jump to get away from danger quickly.
 The calculations for a successful portal with the correct destination are done with
-\<Navigation/Jump Plotter\>.
+<Navigation/Jump Plotter>.

 ### Electronic Warfare